-The investigator noted that drug products that were intended or expected to be sterile were prepared, packed, or held under insanitary conditions whereby they may have been contaminated with filth or rendered injurious to health, causing them to be adulterated within the meaning of section 501(a)(2)(A) of the FDCA.
-Furthermore, the FDA investigator observed significant CGMP violations at your facility, causing your drug products to be adulterated within the meaning of section 501(a)(2)(B) of the FDCA.
+The investigators noted that drug products that were intended or expected to be sterile were prepared, packed, or held under insanitary conditions whereby they may have been contaminated with filth or rendered injurious to health, causing them to be adulterated within the meaning of section 501(a)(2)(A) of the FDCA.
+Furthermore, the FDA investigators observed significant CGMP violations at your facility, causing your drug products to be adulterated within the meaning of section 501(a)(2)(B) of the FDCA.

-In addition, the FDA investigator observed that your facility failed to meet the conditions of section 503B.
-For example, during the inspection, FDA investigators noted:
+In addition, the FDA investigators observed that your facility failed to meet the conditions of section 503B, which applied to your facility at the time of the inspection.
+For example, during the inspection, the FDA investigators noted that some of your facility's drug products do not include the following information on the labeling: the date the drug was compounded; information to facilitate adverse event reporting; and the statement, "Not for resale" [Section 503B(a)(10) of the FDCA [21 U.S.C. § 353b(a)(10)]].

-- Some of your facility's drug products do not include the following information on the labeling: the lot number, information to facilitate adverse event reporting, and the statements, "This is a compounded drug," and "Not for Resale" (Section 503B(a)(10) of the FDCA [21 U.S.C. § 353b(a)(10)]). - 2.
-Your facility failed to submit a report to FDA upon initial registration as an outsourcing facility in April 2014, and again in June 2014 and December 2014, identifying the drug products that you compounded during the previous 6-month period.
-(Section 503B(b)(2) of the FDCA [21 U.S.C. § 353b(b)(2)]).
+In addition, your facility failed to submit a report to FDA upon initial registration as an outsourcing facility in July 2015, identifying the drug products that you compounded during the previous 6-month period [Section 503B(b)(2) of the FDCA [21 U.S.C. § 353b(b)(2)]].

-Because your compounded drug products have not met all of the conditions in section 503B, they are not eligible for the exemptions under section 503B from the FDA approval requirements in section 505, the requirement under section 502(f)(1) that labeling bear adequate directions for use, and the Drug Supply Chain Security Act requirements described in section 582 of the FDCA.
-[2]
+Because your compounded drug products did not meet all of the conditions in section 503B of the FDCA, they were not eligible for the exemptions under section 503B of the FDCA from the FDA approval requirements in section 505 of the FDCA, the requirement under section 502(f)(1) of the FDCA that labeling bear adequate directions for use, and the Drug Supply Chain Security Act requirements described in section 582 of the FDCA.[2]